gylshubhanker95/bookmyshow/README.md

 - Seats will be locked until the payments completed.If payment fails lock will be removed from the seats.

+- Seats will be locked for 10 minutes after which user has to resect seats.

 # Assumptions

 For the simplicity of system, I have made following assumptions while implementing the solution -